-(8) Earnings of children.
+(8) Children's earnings.
 The earnings of a person 17 years of age and younger who is considered a child in the case are excluded as long as the child attends school regularly.
 The exclusion continues to apply during temporary interruptions in school attendance due to semester or vacation breaks, provided the child's enrollment resumes following the break.
 When the child is a minor parent and the payee, the minor parent's earnings are treated as adult income. • 8

 (9) Irregular income.
-Any income received too infrequently or irregularly to be reasonably anticipated is not counted unless it is in excess of $30 per calendar quarter.
+Any income received too infrequently or irregularly to be reasonably anticipated is not counted unless it exceeds $30 per calendar quarter.

 (10) Reimbursements.
 Reimbursements for past or future expenses not exceeding actual expenses are excluded. • 9